rik2803/bb-pipeline-setup/README.md

 ## What this does

-The repository contins a script that automatically configures a BB pipeline for a given repository, based on a simple configuration file you provide.
+The repository contains a script that automatically configures a BB pipeline for a given repository, based on a simple configuration file you provide.

+Without this script, you would risk wrist injury as a result of the repeated clicking, copying and pasting in the BB Web UI.

 ## The configuration file